Shirley Burden: Personal life

 After the death of his first wife Flobelle on January 5, 1969, Burden married Julietta Valverde Lyon in 1971.

-Burden died June 3, 1989, above Teterboro Airport, on a Los Angeles to New York flight.
+Burden died June 3, 1989, of Lou Gehrig's disease above Teterboro Airport, on a Los Angeles to New York flight.
 His grandson, S. Carter Burden III, is the founder of the managed web hosting provider Logicworks.
 His granddaughter, Constance Childs, married celebrity chef and Food Network host David Rosengarten.

 Legacy

 He gifted or exchanged, in memory of his first wife Flobelle, large numbers of photographs from his generous and eclectic collection of modernist works to MoMA, The Centre for Photography and other institutions.
 In 1989, 5 years after Aperture moved headquarters to a five-story brownstone at 20 East 23rd Street in New York, the building's second floor was devoted to the Burden Gallery, in recognition of Burden's longtime support.
 The Burden Professorship in Photography at Harvard University in 1999 was established posthumously by his family.

+Burden's papers are held by the New York Public Library Manuscripts and Archives Division.